sriram570/WordoMania/README.md

 # WordoMania
-A 2-pic 1-word guessing game implemented as a mini project in Python using data structures such as Queues, Heaps, Vectors.
+A 2-pic 1-word guessing game implemented as a mini-project in Python using data structures such as Queues, Heaps, Vectors & Search Trees.

+The ADTs of these data structures are present in the repository.

-Works in python version 3.3
+Tested with python 3.3

-Uses Tkinter GUI.
+GUI implemented using Tkinter & Turtle python libraries.

-Execute the "phase 2 final.py" python file to start the game.
+Execute the **phase 2 final.py** python file to start the game.

+Happy Playing!